Humid subtropical climate: Europe

-In Central Europe, a small area of humid subtropical climates are located in transitional areas between the oceanic and continental climates in areas where higher summer temperature do not quite qualify it for inclusion in the Oceanic climate schema (but, in the Trewartha climate classification, this type of climate is included in that typical of the other areas of central-west Europe, classified as Do -the Temperate Oceanic climate-) and mild winters do not allow their inclusion into continental climates.
+In Central Europe, a small area of humid subtropical climates are located in transitional areas between the oceanic and continental climates in areas where higher summer temperatures do not quite qualify it for inclusion in the Oceanic climate schema and mild winters do not allow their inclusion into continental climates.
 Average summer temperatures in areas of Europe with this climate are generally not as hot as most other subtropical zones around the world.
+Urban examples include Bratislava, Budapest, and the Innere Stadt of Vienna.

 In the Azores, some islands have this climate, with very mild and rainy winters (>13 C) and no snowfall, warm summers (>21 C) but with no dry season during the warmest period, which means that they can neither be classified as oceanic, nor as Mediterranean, only as humid subtropical, as with Corvo Island.

 In many other climate classification systems outside of the Köppen, most of these locations would not be included in the humid subtropical grouping.
 The higher summer precipitation and poleward flow of tropical air-masses in summer are not present in Europe as they are in eastern Australia or the southern United States.
+Many of these locations in Central and Southern Europe are considered oceanic by Trewartha's classification.